Introduction: DIY Bluetooth Water Warmer Powered by Arduino

 So, the UI works, i can set manual mode or automatic mode.

-There is many improvement that can be done for this project, including using "proper" and more powerfull dc heater, using ESP-12 instead nano will make this project more IoT-able, proper PID lib for automatic mode, and many more.
+There is many improvement that can be done for this project, including using "proper" and more powerfull DC Heater, using ESP-12 instead Arduino Nano will make this project more IoT-able, proper PID lib for automatic mode instead using State Con, and many more.